KostasKoutrou/kostaskoutrou.github.io/_posts/ts-mde-event-viewer.md

 |8034|ManagedInstaller Script check FAILED during Appid verification of *.
 A script tried to run, but it lacked the hidden stamp from the trusted Managed Installer.
 The script is blocked.|
 |8035|ManagedInstaller Script check SUCCEEDED during Appid verification of *.
 A script tried to run, Windows found the hidden stamp by the trusted Managed Installer, and the script is allowed to run.|

-For AppLocker, the XPath query that can be used is the following:
+For `AppLocker`, the XPath query that can be used is the following:

 ```xml
 <QueryList>